jbe456/tweet-extractor/README.md

   --cacheExpiry  Number of days before cache entities expire.
                                                           [number] [default: 31]
-  --cachePath    Path to the cache folder.       [number] [default: "uke-cache"]
+  --cachePath    Path to the cache folder.       [number] [default: "uke-cache"] --bucket       Path to the cache folder.                 [number] [default: 5] --sleep        Path to the cache folder.              [number] [default: 1000] --limit        Maximum numbers of tweets to process or -1 to disable this
+                 parameter.                               [number] [default: -1] --debug        Write the full JSON response for each tweet into a file name debug-$tweetId.json.                 [boolean] [default: false]
 ```

 ### Troubleshoot